“I feel so dumb; I don’t know what’s wrong with me.” These were the words my son told me after suffering from his first concussion unbeknownst to me.

 Never again would I make the same mistake, and be caught off guard by a concussion.
 I was in control of the situation and ready to help by son.
 I will never forget that feeling of helplessness.
 No price can be placed on being prepared once a concussion takes place.

 It was through these experiences that I met other individuals also suffering from the effects of concussions and I realized there was a lack of adequate information and direction for those needing answers, like myself after my son’s first concussion.

 I also realized how many people were so unaware of the debilitating effects that concussions and TBI’s could bring.

-It was this reason that I sought to create the Concussion Protocol Plan, initial for my son.
+It was this reason that I sought to create The Concussion Recovery Guide, initial for my son.
 As I began to implement the information I had learned and research in my own son’s life, I experienced bitter sweet emotions.
-I was elated and grateful to have answers and a plan for my son, while at the same time, I was angry that I could not find this information in its totality after his initial concussion.
+I was elated and grateful to have answers and a plan for my son, while at the same time, I was frustrated that I could not find this information in its totality after his initial concussion.

 It was during that epiphany that I realized, the information I used to help my son needed to be documented and put to print for others out there struggling and searching for solutions and answers.

-The information in this book is a composition of scientific and medical research, case studies, and real life applications brought together over a span of 5 years.
+The information in this program is a composition of scientific and medical research, case studies, and real life applications brought together over a span of 5 years.

-I am so excited for you, that you have found this information, because I know it works!
-I have such gratitude in knowing my son didn’t suffer in vain, and our struggles brought answers that can help others.
+I have such gratitude in knowing my son didn’t suffer in vain.
+I believe as challenging as it can get, life happens for us and our family struggles brought answers that can help others.